 On December 3, 2012, Marcus Brady was named the Offensive Coordinator of the Toronto Argonauts.
-In his six years of coaching, two with Toronto and four with the Montreal Alouettes, Brady has been part of some of the most prolific offences in the CFL.
+In his seven years of coaching, three with Toronto and four with the Montreal Alouettes, Brady has been part of some of the most prolific offences in the CFL.
 Prior to joining the Argonauts’ staff, Brady served as both the Offensive Coordinator and Receivers Coach for the Montreal Alouettes.
 He also spent seven seasons as a quarterback in the CFL playing for the Toronto Argonauts, Hamilton Tiger-Cats and the Montreal Alouettes.

 Brady began his term with the Als in 2009 as their Receivers Coach.
 That season saw the Alouettes win the first of consecutive Grey Cup championships.
 Brady has been credited in the development of star receivers SJ Green and Jamel Richardson, both of whom are now elite players in the league.
 In three years as receivers coach, he put six receivers on the East Division All-Star team and two on the CFL All-Star team.
 In 2012, he led one of the best quarterbacks in CFL history, Anthony Calvillo, to another all-star campaign.
 In Brady’s offence, Calvillo finished second among quarterbacks in total yards with 5,082, despite missing two regular season games, and two members of his receiving corps caught for more than 1,000 yards each.